flowfelis/Flask-Web-Crawler-Website-Monitor/README.md

 ## Website Part
+gunicorn is chosen to serve the website.
+Therefore you need to have gunicorn installed on your system.
+In order to install gunicorn, just do `pip3 install gunicorn`

 You can start the server by typing in your terminal while in the project's file system => `gunicorn application:app`